-> The Semrush .Trends solution can only be purchased if you have an existing Semrush plan.
-It will cost you $200, and all the amazing features we mentioned (and didn’t mention) here will be included.
+The Semrush .Trends solution can only be purchased if you have an existing Semrush plan.
+It will cost you extra $200, and all the amazing features we mentioned (and didn’t mention) here will be included.

-> In this case, on top of everything we talked about here, you will have access to 50+ tools that offer everything from advanced SEO coverage and content marketing to PPC and social media management, as well as reporting.
+In this case, on top of everything we talked about here, you will have access to 50+ tools that offer everything from advanced SEO coverage and content marketing to PPC and social media management, as well as reporting.

 So, topped with a regular Semrush plan, the pricing will look like this: